cloud-barista/cb-tumblebug/README.md

   - Check and configure the contents of `store_conf.yaml` in `cb-tumblebug/conf` (cb-store environment variables, modify as needed)
     - Specify storetype (NUTSDB or ETCD)
     - When setting NUTSDB (local DB), it is necessary to specify the path (by default, `cb-tumblebug/meta_db/dat`)
-- Excute the built cb-tumbleub binary
+- Execute the built cb-tumblebug binary by using `make run`
   ```bash
   cd ~/go/src/github.com/cloud-barista/cb-tumblebug/src
   make run